8888 Uprising: September

+A rival government was formed by U Nu on 9 September with him as prime minister.
+However, this move was not co-ordinated with other parts of the uprising, and thus resulted in condemnations and a widening split in the opposition who viewed U Nu's move as opportunism.

 During the September congress of 1988, 90% of party delegates (968 out of 1080) voted for a multi-party system of government.
 The Burma Socialist Programme Party (BSPP) announced they would be organising an election, but the opposition parties called for their immediate resignation from government, allowing an interim government to organise elections.
 After the BSPP rejected both demands, protesters again took to the streets on 12 September 1988.
 Nu promised elections within a month, proclaiming a provisional government.
 Meanwhile, the police and army began fraternising with the protesters.
 The movement had reached an impasse relying on three hopes: daily demonstrations to force the regime to respond to their demands, encouraging soldiers to defect and appealing to an international audience in the hope that United Nations or United States troops would arrive.
 Some Tatmadaw did defect, but only in limited numbers, mostly from the Navy.
 Stephen Solarz who had experienced the recent democracy protests in the Philippines and South Korea arrived in Burma in September encouraging the regime to reform, which echoed the policy of the United States government towards Burma.

 By mid-September, the protests grew more violent and lawless, with soldiers deliberately leading protesters into skirmishes that the army easily won.
 Protesters demanded more immediate change, and distrusted steps for incremental reform.
+On 17 September, dozens of activists and monks occupied the Ministry of Trade building and seized the weapons of its security personnel.
+On the same day, the Communist Party of Burma issued a call for a ceasefire, overthrow of the BSPP, multi-party elections, and talks with opposition parties, which was welcomed by veteran communists and the left-wing leaders of the uprising.

+The army had by this point already been planning a repression of the uprising, but was incensed to do so as young military personnel began to take part in the uprising, some of whom had established contacts at the Rangoon Worker's College, where a very militant Student Union had taken control.
+Furthermore, students and rank-and-file members of the opposition were angered by the failure of the opposition's leadership to form an interim government.
+Thus, radical activists within the All Burma Student's Federation called for a meeting on 18 September to create a parallel government composed of strike-committees and worker's unions.